Skew-Brauer graph algebras: Abstract

 \section{Abstract}

-In this work, we introduce a new class of algebras called skew-Brauer graph algebras, which generalize the well-known Brauer graph algebras.
-We establish that skew-Brauer graph algebras are symmetric and can be defined using a Brauer graph with additional information.
+In this work, we introduce a new class of algebras that we denominate skew-Brauer graph algebras.
+This class contains and generalizes the Brauer graph algebras.
+We establish that skew-Brauer graph algebras are symmetric and can be defined based on a Brauer graph with additional information.
 We show that the class of trivial extensions of skew-gentle algebras coincides with a subclass of skew-Brauer graph algebras, where the associated skew-Brauer graph has multiplicity function identically equal to one, generalizing a result over gentle algebras.
 Furthermore, we characterize skew-Brauer algebras of finite representation type.
 Finally, we provide a geometric interpretation of cut-sets and reflections of algebras using orbifold dissections.